YevIgn/amphetype/readme.txt

 * in the root directory of this git repository, install: pip install -e .
 * python -c 'import Amphetype'

+To run it a second time, you don't need to do the first or third steps, so:

+* activate the virtualenv (source ~/my/virtualenvs/amphetype/bin/activate)
+* python -c 'import Amphetype'

 amphetype is lovely, thank you tristesse!